software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 {: .important-title }

-> Exercise 26
+> Exercise 27
 >
 > Once you have implemented the user stories of the Sprint and the main branch has a working version of the application, create a GitHub release for the project as instructed in the [GitHub's documentation](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).
 Create a new tag called "sprint2".
 The release title should be "Sprint 2".
 Give a brief description for the release that describes the features implemented during the Sprint.

 {: .important-title }

-> Exercise 27
+> Exercise 28
 >
 > The Scrum Master should prepare the Sprint Review demonstration at the beginning of the next Sprint.
 The Scrum Master should make sure that they have a working version of the teacher dashboard and the student dashboard applications on their computer and is able to show how the new features work in the user's perspective.
-If possible, demonstrate the teacher dashboard application's features in the production environment.
+If possible, demonstrate both application's features in the production environment.
 >
 > As in the previous Sprint Review, prepare some _sensible_ test data for the Sprint Review.